Open-world Story Generation with Structured Knowledge Enhancement: A Comprehensive Survey: Future Directions

 \subsection{Different Narrative Techniques}

-Most open-world story generation works settle on chronological storytelling where plots are presented in a temporal order.
-Different narrative techniques like flashbacks can increase the interestingness of stories \cite{brewer1982stories}.
-Han et al. \cite{flashback} propose a hierarchical model that can generate flashbacks in stories by encoding temporal dependencies of events.
-Other narrative techniques like foreshadowing, plot twists, and multiple narrators deserve attention and investigation.
+Most open-world story generation works settle on chronological storytelling, where plots are presented in temporal order.
+However, evidence has suggested that different discourse organizations of underlying events can affect readers' mental processes while reading and comprehending \cite{brewer1982stories}.
+Non-chronological narrative techniques like flashbacks and flashforwards can stir readers' curiosity.
+Targeting this, Han et al. \cite{flashback} propose a hierarchical model that generates flashbacks in stories by encoding temporal dependencies of events as temporal prompts and inputting them into the generative model.
+Other narrative techniques like foreshadowing, plot twists, and multiple points of view deserve more attention for application.